torrejonv/teranode/docs/architecture/architecture.md

 2. **Subtree Storage:** Holds the Merkle subtrees, which are partial hashes of the complete block.
 These are crucial for quickly validating new blocks found by competing miners.
 These are discarded once they are no longer required (i.e., after a new block is found and the subtrees are no longer needed).

-3. **TX Storage Service:** Maintains a record of all recently created transactions, including those that have not yet been confirmed and added to a block on the blockchain.
+3. **TX Storage Service:** Maintains a record of all created transactions, including those that have not yet been confirmed and added to a block on the blockchain.

 4. **UTXO Service:** Manages the list of all unspent transaction outputs, which represent potential inputs for new transactions.